 Finally, Defendants argued that Plaintiffs' Accardi doctrine claims should be dismissed because of the adequate remedy bar.
 Defs.'
 Mot at 34-35.
 In opposition, Plaintiffs argued that the adequate remedy bar is inapplicable because Defendants have not demonstrated that the relief sought by Plaintiffs' Accardi doctrine claims is of the "same genre" as that found in the alternative remedy.
 Pls.'
-Opp'n at 41-45.
+Opp'n at 42-45.

 As an initial matter, were the Court to transfer this action, it need not consider Defendants' arguments regarding whether the adequate remedy bar forecloses Plaintiffs' Accardi doctrine claims.
 That said, if the Court reaches this issue, Plaintiffs seek remedies under the FTCA for the exact same conduct alleged in their Accardi doctrine claims.
 Plaintiffs allege Defendants have violated the Accardi doctrine by failing to comply with their own policies and regulations governing the confidentiality of individuals in asylum-related proceedings.
-Compl. ¶¶ 247-53.
+Am.
+Compl. ¶¶ 150-55.
 These same allegations underly Plaintiffs' FTCA claims for abuse of process and intentional infliction of emotional distress.
-See id. ¶¶ 213-217 (incorporating all prior allegations by reference, including failure to maintain confidentiality, and alleging that they constitute an abuse of process), ¶¶ 242-46 (same, with respect to the intentional infliction of emotional distress); see also Pls.'
+See id. ¶¶ 116-20 (incorporating all prior allegations by reference, including failure to maintain confidentiality, and alleging that they constitute an abuse of process), ¶¶ 145-49 (same, with respect to the intentional infliction of emotional distress); see also Pls.'
 Opp'n at 38 (arguing that the failure to "not abide by relevant authorized ICE practices" was extreme and outrageous).

 Plaintiffs likewise allege Defendants violated the Accardi doctrine by failing to comply with their own policies and regulations with respect to their own use-of-force policies.
-Compl. ¶¶ 254-61.
+Am.
+Compl. ¶¶ 156-58.
 These alleged failures, however, also underly Plaintiffs' assault and battery claims.
-Id.

-¶¶ 232-36 (incorporating all prior allegations by reference, including failure to abide by ICE policies and regulations for use of force, and alleging that the "unlawful and unjustified harmful or offensive contact" caused "substantial physical injury"); id. ¶¶ 140-44 (incorporating all prior allegations by reference, including failure to abide by ICE policies and regulations for use of force, and alleging officials "intentionally, knowingly, or recklessly threatened or caused harmful or offensive contact" to Plaintiffs and caused "substantial physical injury").
+Id. ¶¶ 135-39 (alleging that the "unlawful and unjustified harmful or offensive contact" with Plaintiffs was "in violation of protocols" and caused "substantial physical injury"); id. ¶¶ 140-44 (alleging officials "intentionally, knowingly, or recklessly threatened or caused harmful or offensive contact" to Plaintiffs "in violation of protocols" and caused "substantial physical injury").